 Medical Evidence in Rape cases:

 Medical evidence is commonly required to support a charge of rape but it is seldom more than corroborative.
-It is very rare that rape cases are tried without Medical evidence medical evidence in the cases of rape may be from the following sources-
+It is very rare that rape cases are tried without Medical evidence in the cases of rape may be from the following sources-

 - Marks of violence on the person of the victim or